-This course will introduce the beginning and intermediate concepts, terminology and application of spreadsheet technology.
+3 credits (3 lec hrs/wk) This course will introduce the concepts, terminology and application of spreadsheet technology.
 The student will learn the common features of spreadsheet software, its application to many business uses, problem solving techniques, and issues involved in choosing and installing spreadsheet software.
 It will use one or more commercially available spreadsheet software packages.
-Prerequisite: CS101 with a C or better.

-CS125W Word Processing Applications: Microsoft 3 credits (3 lec, hrs/wk)
+CS125W Word Processing Applications: Microsoft 3 credits (3 lec, 3 TBA lab hrs/wk)